Startr/WEB-Sage.Education-docs/docs/pipelines/pipes.md

   </a>
 </p>

 Pipes that are defined in your WebUI show up as a new model with an "External" designation attached to them.
-An example of two Pipe models, `Database RAG Pipeline` and `DOOM`, can be seen below next to two self-hosted models:
+An example of two Pipe models, `Database RAG Pipeline` and `DOOM`, can be seen below next to two  models:

 <p align="center">
   <a href="#">